astrojolo/astrolink4pi/README.md

 # AstroLink 4 Pi
 AstroLink 4 Pi device is the astroimaging setup controller based on the Raspberry Pi module.

+> [!NOTE]
+> The most recent driver version is for device revision 4 and later (2023.10)
+> For revision 3 and earlier use https://github.com/astrojolo/astrolink4pi/releases/tag/3.0.0

 AstroLink 4 Pi features: